zaiah-dj/nw/README.md

 ---------
 <p>
 <h3>Linux</h3>
 <code>gcc -Wall -std=c99</code> should yield the library you need.
-If you do run into any build errors, please notify me at ramar.collins@gmail.com.
+If you do run into any build errors, please notify me at ramar.collins@gmail.com or send me a pull request.
 </p>

 <p>